Message brokers#

 5. Click Update to change the version.

-Deleting a RabbitMQ service#
+Deleting a message broker service#

 You can delete the service using one of the following methods.